ongjunfeng17/GPTalkBot/README.md

 Found a bug or have a feature request?
 Open an issue on our GitHub repository.

 ## Upcoming Features
-1. Photo Generation
+1. Image Generation
+2. Image Editing
-2. Code Generation
+3. Code Generation